xtcyclist/Phi-Benchmark/README.md

 Phi-Benchmark is a preliminary benchmark to measure hardware characteristics on Xeon Phi.
 Currently, the implementation includes
   - the main memory access latency measurement;
   - L2 cache access latency measurement.
+Parts of the codes are adopted from STREAM and BENCHIT.

 ### Compile
 All codes are cross-compiled to run natively on Xeon Phi.
 To compile, run